cubeta-io/cubeta-starter/readme.md

 The service interface is a set of methods that the presentation layer can call to access the service layer.
 It defines the contract between the presentation layer and the service layer, including the input parameters and return values of each method.

-may you want to read more so we recommend this article : [Service Design Patterns](https://davislevine.medium.com/service-design-patterns-930203c8df37#:~:text=A%20service%20design%20pattern%20describes,design%20patterns%20and%20form%20patterns)
+may you want to read more, so we recommend this article : [Service Design Patterns](https://davislevine.medium.com/service-design-patterns-930203c8df37#:~:text=A%20service%20design%20pattern%20describes,design%20patterns%20and%20form%20patterns)

 and based on that we placed the code that handle the logic on the service layer and this layer will be placed above the repository layer .

-after your model creation is done you'll find this directory : `app/Services/YourModelName`  in it you will find 2 php files :
+after your model creation is done you'll find this directory : `app/Services/YourModelName`  in it, you will find 2 php files :
 1. `YourModelService.php` this is the service class
 2. `IYourModelService.php` this is the service interface